Better-Britain/reports/reports/osa-explainer/sections/07_messy_middle.md

 <details>
 <summary><strong>What is it protecting children <em>from</em>, specifically?</strong></summary>
-Two buckets:
+Two main buckets:

-- <strong>Clearly illegal harms</strong>: e.g., CSAM/abuse material, terrorism content, fraud.
-Platforms must assess risks and design systems to detect and remove these more effectively (codes and guidance specify measures and processes).
+- <strong>Clearly illegal harms</strong>: e.g., Abuse material, terrorism content, fraud.
+Platforms must assess risks of this content, and design systems to detect and remove these more effectively (codes and guidance specify measures and processes), reacting with timeliness and responsibility.
 - <strong>Likely‑to‑harm content for children</strong>: e.g., pornographic content; encouragement of self‑harm or eating disorders; abusive contact.
 Duties include safer defaults, gated access, and tools that reduce exposure and unwanted contact.

 Effectiveness depends on <em>proportionate</em> implementation: age gates that actually keep most under‑18s out of adult areas; recommendations that don’t push younger users toward harmful spirals; and appeals that quickly fix mistakes.
 Ofcom’s outcome tests (robustness, reliability, fairness) are the yardstick for judging if a chosen method works in practice.